selfbits/selfbits-angular2-sdk/README.md

 ### auth.unlink(providerName)

 Unlink social providers from a user profile, so it become linkable from other accounts.
-Does **NOT** remove authentication rights from provider itself.
+Does **NOT** remove authentication rights from social provider itself.

 #### Parameters